takezoe/gitmesh/README.md

 ## Setup

-You can run distributed-git-server only from source code for now.
+You can setup gitmesh only from source code for now.
 This guide shows how to run the cluster with minimum configuration (one controller server and one repository server on a single machine).

 ### Prerequisites